hsch/node-goog/README.md

 ## Advanced Configuration

-`node-goog` can be configured in several ways.
+`nclosure` can be configured in several ways.
 The easiest is to modify the `bin/closure.json` file with your global settings.
 Settings here can be extended by placing a `closure.json` file in your source directory.
 You can also place a `closure.json` in the directory running `node`.

-Finally, `node-goog` can also be configured by passing an optional options object to the `require('goog').goog(opts);` call.
+Finally, `nclosure` can also be configured by passing an optional options object to the `require('nclosure').goog(opts);` call.

 All configuration files and configuration objects take the following format: